modelica/ModelicaSpecification/Tutorial.md

 When developing models and model libraries for a new application domain, it is good to start by defining a set of connector classes.
 A common set of connector classes used in all components in the library supports compatibility of the component models.
-In the Modelica Standard Library developed together with the Modelica Language, for many domains appropriate connector definitions are already available.
+In the Modelica Standard Library developed together with the Modelica language, for many domains appropriate connector definitions are already available.

 A common property of many electrical components is that they have two pins.
 This means that it is useful to define an "interface" model class,